-1. Introduction 3
+1. Introduction 6

-2. Summary 3
+2. Summary 6

-3. Matters in Agreement 4

-4. Matters in Disagreement 4

-5. TLI Improved prior to alum dosing (pre-2006) 4
+3. TLI Improved prior to alum dosing (pre-2006) 7

-6. A deficiency of P (P-limitation) drove TLI improvement since 2006 5
+4. A deficiency of P (P-limitation) drove TLI improvement since 2006 7

-7. P-Management is uncertain but critical 8
+5. P-Management is uncertain but critical 10

-1. INTRODUCTION
+4. INTRODUCTION

-1.1 My full name is Thomas William Stephens.
+4.1 My full name is Thomas William Stephens.
 My qualifications and expertise are set out in my Statement of Primary Evidence ("Evidence").
 I confirm I have read the Expert Witness Code of Conduct set out in the Environment Court Practice Note 2014 and agree to comply with it.

-2. SUMMARY
+5. SUMMARY

-- 2.1 The purpose of my Evidence is limited to the need for a comprehensive science review to ensure an adaptive management approach is adopted for P and N, by PC 10. - 2.2 To emphasise the need for ongoing science reviews, my Evidence examined the evolution of science regarding algal-nutrient dynamics within Lake Rotorua, from the early 1970s to Present.
-In particular: - 2.2.1 Lake Rotorua attained a TLI ≤4.2 in 2012 and 2014 unexpectedly, under circumstances of increased anthropogenic N-loading and decreased P-loading by alum; - 2.2.2 The lake's response to alum including x1000 fold reductions in N-fixing cyanobacteria and statistical evidence for lake-wide, long-term rising P deficiency are robust evidence that algal biomass was P-limited throughout the period of improving water quality (e.g., TP and Chl-a trending down at twice the rate of TN; TN/TP ratios rising 6%/yr over 2001-2012; TN/TP mass ratios >20 indicating strong P-limitation during 2012 and 2014 [Abell et al., 2012]).
-By contrast, in the 1970s scientific consensus believed algae were largely N-limited, before revising this in the 2000's to suggest algae were alternately P, N or co-limited, and most recently, scientific consensus believes nutrient addition bioassays to be inappropriate and the information they generate, contradictory and spurious, for identifying which nutrient(s) to manage algal blooms with; - 2.2.3 Lake improvement by P-limitation raises the potential for greater emphasis on Pmanagement to manage for algal blooms in Lake Rotorua; - 2.2.4 Marked reductions in P-loading will be required whether for a P- or co-limited TLI ≤4.2 in Lake Rotorua, emphasising the need for robust research into P-strategies as part of the adaptive management proposed by PC 10. - 2.2.5 If equal or greater reductions in P are not made to match any reduction in N, water quality will be degraded by increased cyanobacterial dominance.
-That will counter-act or make reductions in N-loss by land users less effective, and increase toxicity effects on the lake for both native biodiversity and recreational users.
+- 5.1 The purpose of my Evidence is limited to the need for a comprehensive science review to ensure an adaptive management approach is adopted for P and N, by PC 10. - 5.2 To emphasise the need for ongoing science reviews, my Evidence examined the evolution of science regarding algal-nutrient dynamics within Lake Rotorua, from the early 1970s to Present.
+In particular, five findings are presented, three of which are visited in greater detail in later sections: - 5.2.1 Lake Rotorua attained a TLI ≤4.2 in 2012 and 2014 unexpectedly, under circumstances of increased anthropogenic N-loading and decreased anthropogenic P-loading; - 5.2.2 The lake's response to alum including x1000 fold reductions in N-fixing cyanobacteria and statistical evidence for lake-wide, long-term rising P deficiency are robust evidence that algal biomass was increasingly likely to be P-limited throughout the period of improving water quality (e.g., TP and Chl-a trending down at twice the rate of TN; TN/TP ratios rising 6%/yr over 2001-2012; TN/TP mass ratios >20 indicating strong P-limitation during 2012 and 2014 [Abell et al., 2012]).
+By contrast, in the 1970s scientific consensus at the time believed algae were largely N-limited, before revising this in the 2000's to suggest algae were alternately P, N or co-limited, and most recently, scientific review has suggested nutrient addition bioassays to be inappropriate and the information they generate, contradictory and spurious, for identifying which nutrient(s) to manage algal blooms to lesser biomass with; - 5.2.3 Lake improvement by increased P-limitation raises the potential for greater emphasis on P-management to manage for algal blooms in Lake Rotorua; - 5.2.4 Marked reductions in P-loading will be required whether for a P- or co-limited TLI ≤4.2 in Lake Rotorua, emphasising the need for robust research into P-mitigation strategies as part of the adaptive management proposed by PC 10. - 5.2.5 If equal or greater reductions in P are not made to match any reduction in N, water quality will be degraded by increased cyanobacterial dominance (referring to 2.2.2, relative to mass ratio).
+That will counter-act or make reductions in N-loss by land users less effective, and could increase potential toxicity effects on the lake for both native biodiversity and recreational users.